 Video Streaming App | Netflix, Hulu | 6 – 9 months | $124,000 – $194,000 |

 Obviously, these are just some of the most common types of mobile apps out there.
 If you have an idea for something entirely different and even innovative, don’t hesitate to book a consultation with our business development team.
-We’ll gladly hear your idea out and answer all of your questions.
+We’ll gladly hear your ideas out and answer all of your questions.

 What factors into the cost of app development?